Get ready to move to New Zealand

 Jobs for partners and family

 To live and work in New Zealand, you must have a valid work visa.
 You must apply for your visa through Immigration NZ.
+There are several visas for different circumstances and occupations.
+Information about the different visas and how to apply is available on the Immigration New Zealand website.

 Straight to Residence Visa – Immigration NZ